Culture of the Ming dynasty: Porcelain, cloisonné, and lacquer products

 During the reign of the Jiajing Emperor (1524–1566), the production of state porcelain factories was insufficient to meet the needs of the imperial court.
-As a result, the government began to order goods from private manufacturers.
+The government began to order goods from private manufacturers.
 The court's high standards for quality led to an increase in the level of private porcelain factories, allowing them to cater to the demands of wealthy and discerning customers.
 The variety of patterns also expanded, with a significant increase in the use of lucky symbols in private porcelain factories.
 This period also saw the emergence of five-color porcelain, known as wucai, which became widely popular during the Wanli era (1573–1620).
 By the end of the Wanli era, the quality of porcelain processing had somewhat declined compared to its early days.

 During the late Ming period, private workshops emerged as the main hubs of creativity and production, replacing state-run porcelain factories.
 In Fujian and Guangdong, coarse pottery was commonly produced.
 One notable example is Dehua in Fujian province, renowned for its unique white porcelain pottery and figurines.
 This type of pottery gained popularity in Europe during the seventeenth century and came to be known as "Blanc de Chine".
 In Shanxi province, family workshops specialized in creating ceramic figurines adorned with "three colors" (sancai) glazes.
 By the early 17th century, certain masters in the field of porcelain-making gained recognition for their exceptional skills, such as He Chaozong, renowned for his exquisite white porcelain figurines.

 Lacquerware was highly valued and significant in Chinese art.
 The most exceptional pieces were created during the 15th century, particularly during the Yongle and Xuande eras.
 A variety of techniques were utilized for decoration, including relief, marquetry, and painted lacquer.
 The southern region, particularly Fujian, was known for producing exquisite lacquer products.